 - Install a fire extinguisher in or near the kitchen

-Heating equipment, including space heaters, furnaces, and fireplaces, can also pose a fire hazard if improperly maintained or used irresponsibly.
+Heating equipment, including space heaters, furnaces, and fireplaces, can also pose a fire hazards if improperly maintained or used irresponsibly.

 Prevention Tips for Heating Equipment Fires: